CV

 Northwest Explorers, Guest Lecturer, Northwest Chapter of The Explorers Club, Seattle, WA, November 2015

-University of Washington, Guest Lecturer, “2D-3D,” Seattle, WA 2014
+University of Washington, Guest Lecturer, “2D-3D,” Seattle, WA, 2014

-Museum of Glass, Residency, 2014
+Museum of Glass, Artist in Residence, 2014

 3form Supporting Artist Grant, August 2011